Conor Chaplin

-Conor Mark Chaplin (born 16 February 1997) is an English professional footballer who plays for EFL Championship club Portsmouth on loan from Ipswich Town.
+Conor Mark Chaplin (born 16 February 1997) is an English professional footballer who plays as an attacking midfielder or right midfielder for club Leicester City.

 Chaplin joined the youth set up at Portsmouth in 2003, progressing through the club's academy to make his senior debut in December 2014.
 He won the 2015 League Two Apprentice Award during his first season as a senior professional.
 He helped Portsmouth win the EFL League Two title in 2016–17, going on to make 122 appearances and score 25 goals during his time at the club.
 He joined Coventry City on loan in 2018, before signing permanently for the club in January 2019.
 After one season at Coventry, he signed for Barnsley in 2019.
 Chaplin spent two seasons at Barnsley, helping the club to Championship survival during his first season at the club, and then go on to reach the EFL Championship play-offs in the 2020–21 season.
 In July 2021, Chaplin signed for Ipswich Town.
 In the 2022–23 season, Chaplin scored 26 league goals to help the club to promotion, scooping the Golden Boot and earning himself a spot in the EFL League One Team of the Season.